nicolagulmini/spaan/README.md

 ## Dataset

-Bacterial adhesins were obtained performing [jackhmmer](https://www.ebi.ac.uk/Tools/hmmer/search/jackhmmer) search among reference proteomes of eubacteria with default patrameters and the domains listed in [./new_data/Adhesive_domains_info.xlsx] as query.
+Bacterial adhesins were obtained performing [jackhmmer](https://www.ebi.ac.uk/Tools/hmmer/search/jackhmmer) search among reference proteomes of eubacteria with default patrameters and the domains listed in [this file](./new_data/Adhesive_domains_info.xlsx) as query.
 Non adhesin proteins were obtained using the following query in uniprot:
 ```
 (taxonomy_id:2) AND (reviewed:true) NOT (keyword:KW-1217) NOT (keyword:KW-1233) NOT (keyword:KW-0130) NOT (cc_function:adhesion) NOT (cc_function:"cell adhesion")
 ```
 a subset of non adhesin proteins was randomly selected to match the size of adhesin dataset.
-Reduntant sequences (60% and 25% identity trasholds) were removed using (CD-HIT)[https://sites.google.com/view/cd-hit].
+Reduntant sequences (60% and 25% identity trasholds) were removed using [CD-HIT](https://sites.google.com/view/cd-hit).

 ## Feature computation